GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-91/index.md

 ## Remove alert(), confirm(), and prompt() for cross origin iframes

 {% Aside 'note' %}
-**Updated September, 1th 2021**: Chrome started gradual rollout in Chrome 92 but backed out due to unexpected amout of breakage.
-Chrome has rolled back the change and has decided to postopone the deprecation until at least January 2022.
+**Updated September, 1th 2021**: Chrome started gradual rollout in Chrome 92 but backed out due to an unexpected amount of breakage.
+Chrome has rolled back the change and has postponed the deprecation until at least January 2022.
 Developers are still encouraged to migrate to non-system dialogs.
 {% endAside %}

 Chrome allows iframes to trigger Javascript dialogs.
 For example it shows "<URL>